Furnace Maintenance Guide

 Signs You Need Heating Maintenance

 Sometimes your furnace will let you know it’s time to take a closer look.
 Whether you want to do your own heating maintenance or hire a professional is up to you, but keep in mind some of the warning signs are easier resolve than others.
-Here are some of the more common signs that you need furnace maintenance:
+Here are some of the more common signs that you need furnace maintenance service:

 - Lack of comfort/no heat coming from registers -- if changing the temperature doesn’t help, the problem could be with the thermostat or the furnace itself